SmileyChris/django-includecontents/docs/showcase/showcase-templates.md

 - The preview section displays your showcase instead of the interactive props editor
 - The HTML/Django code tabs are hidden (since showcase is static)
 - Examples section still appears if defined in metadata

+## Namespace Considerations

+**Important**: The showcase app includes its own demo components under the `components/showcase/` namespace to avoid collisions with your project's components.
+When creating showcase templates, you can:

+1. **Reference showcase demo components** using paths like `components/showcase/forms/button.html`
+2. **Reference your own components** using their regular paths like `components/forms/my-button.html`

+The namespace separation ensures that showcase demo components don't interfere with your actual project components.

 ## Creating a Showcase Template